erp12/dcr/README.md

 # Introduction #
-dc.js and crossfilter are quite useful for visualization and exploratory analysis.
-Although many javascript library already have R packages to use them with Shiny, there is no R package to knowledge to use dc.js in Shiny.
-Our motivation is to develop an R package that allows us to use dc.js and crossfilter with Shiny, so that we can interactively and quickly build dc.js charts.
-This project is still in very early stage and just made proof-of-concept to demonstrate the ability to incorporate dc.js and crossfilter in Shiny.
+Dc.js and crossfilter are useful for constructing interactive  visualizations and exploratory analysis.
+This project integrates their features and capabilities into the Shiny.
+This package is still in the early stages of development, so use with caution.

 # Installation #
 ```